Quantum phases of two-dimensional $\mathbb{Z}_2$ gauge theory coupled to single-component fermion matter: Band structure for a single dimer

 The state $|\psi(\bm r)\rangle \equiv F^{\dagger}(\bm r) |0\rangle$ created by this operator can be represented visually as

-When the Hamiltonian acts on this state, the relative phase between horizontal and vertical dimers leads to a cancellation of the processes that would move the dimer away from the plaquette.
+When the Hamiltonian acts on this state, the relative signs of its hopping terms, which have their origin in fermionic statistics, lead to a cancellation of hopping processes that would move the dimer away from the plaquette.
 Thus the dimer remains localized on this plaquette forever.
-As a consequence, it is possible to write down a many body state by creating well-separated frozen excitations.
-Since these dimers do not spread, they cannot interact and thereby remain exact eigenstates of the Hamiltonian. \end{widetext}
+As a consequence, it is possible to write down a many-body frozen state by creating well-separated frozen plaquette excitations.
+Since these dimers do not spread, they cannot interact and thereby are exact eigenstates of the Hamiltonian. \end{widetext}